(c) 2024 PillSync.com

 Published observational studies suggest that proton pump inhibitors (PPIs) may be associated with an increased risk of Clostridioides difficile-associated diarrhea (CDAD), especially in hospitalized patients.
 VOQUEZNA, another drug that blocks the proton pump to inhibit gastric acid production, may also increase the risk of CDAD.
 Consider CDAD in patients with diarrhea that does not improve [see Adverse Reactions (6.2)].
 Use the shortest duration of VOQUEZNA appropriate to the condition being treated.

 CDAD has been reported with use of nearly all antibacterial agents.
-For more information specific to antibacterial agents (clarithromycin and amoxicillin) indicated for use in combination with VOQUEZNA, refer to Warnings and Precautions section of the corresponding prescribing information.
+For more information specific to antibacterial agents (clarithromycin and amoxicillin) indicated for use in combination with VOQUEZNA, refer to the Warnings and Precautions section of the corresponding prescribing information.

 5.4 Bone Fracture

-Several published observational studies suggest that PPI therapy may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist or spine.
+Several published observational studies suggest that PPI therapy may be associated with an increased risk for osteoporosis-related fractures of the hip, wrist, or spine.
 The risk of fracture was increased in patients who received high-dose, defined as multiple daily doses, and long-term therapy (a year or longer).
 Bone fracture, including osteoporosis-related fracture, has also been reported with vonoprazan.
 Use the shortest duration of VOQUEZNA appropriate to the condition being treated [see Dosage and Administration (2.1)].
 Patients at risk for osteoporosis-related fractures should be managed according to the established treatment guidelines.

 5.5 Severe Cutaneous Adverse Reactions